wheeyls/remote-pair-programmer/README.md

 ### Branch Protection (Optional)

-If you have branch protection rules, ensure that GitHub Actions has permission to push to protected branches if you want the bot to commit changes directly.
+If you have branch protection rules, ensure that GitHub Actions has permission to push to protected branches if you want the agent to commit changes directly.

+### PR Access Configuration

+For the AI agent to work effectively with PRs:

+1. **Allow GitHub Actions to create and approve pull requests** in your repository settings
+2. **Consider creating a dedicated service account** if you want the commits to come from a specific user rather than the GitHub Actions bot
+3. **Set up branch protection rules** that still allow the AI agent to push to branches but maintain other protections

 ## Usage